taskcluster/taskcluster-docs/src/manual/using/actions/spec.md

 order: 1
 ---

-This document specifies how actions exposed by the *decision task* are to be presented and triggered from Treeherder, or similar user interfaces.
+This document specifies how actions exposed by the *[decision task](/manual/using/task-graph)* are to be presented and triggered from Treeherder, or similar user interfaces.

 The *decision task* creates an artifact `public/actions.json` to be consumed by a user interface such as Treeherder.
-The `public/actions.json` file specifies actions that can be triggered such
+The `public/actions.json` file specifies the available actions.
-as:

--   Retrigger a task,
--   Retry specific test cases many times,
--   Obtain a loaner machine,
--   Backfill missing tasks,
--   ...

-Through the `public/actions.json` file it is possible expose actions defined in-tree such that the actions can be conveniently triggered in Treeherder.
+Through the `public/actions.json` file it is possible expose actions defined in-tree such that the actions can be conveniently triggered in a user interface tool such as Treeherder.
 This has two purposes:

 1. Facilitate development of utility actions/tools in-tree, and,
 2. Strongly decouple build/test configuration from Treeherder.